JaneWen23/MyGarden/Notes/Notes_Git.md

     Remove a file from the workspace AND the index.

-    *case 1*: the file was commited before you want to remove:
+    *case 1*: the file was committed before you want to remove:

     in this case, the file will be removed from the workspace and the index, so, you cannot find the file in the working directory, AND you cannot use "checkout" to put it back.

-    if you regret releting it, you should first use command
+    if you regret deleting it, you should first use command

         git restore --staged FILE_NAME